Matrix86/driplane/src_docs/content/doc/filters/js/basics.md

 ## JS

 This filter allows to extend the basic `driplane`'s filter, defining Javascript scripts.
-It is based on [islazy/plugin](https://github.com/evilsocket/islazy) that is based on [robertkrimen/otto](https://github.com/robertkrimen/otto).
+It is based on [islazy/plugin](https://github.com/evilsocket/islazy) which in turn is based on [robertkrimen/otto](https://github.com/robertkrimen/otto).
 Defining a JS file with our custom logic, it is possible create a complex filter.

 ### Parameters